gg-forks/antigravity-cpu-fix/README.md

 # Antigravity CPU Fix

-Antigravity feels slow because the agent panel never stops repainting: 60 FPS `requestAnimationFrame`, tight `setTimeout/queueMicrotask` loops, constant `getBoundingClientRect`, plus an LSP per workspace.
-This patch slows the agent to about one refresh per second (still usable) and trims LSP watcher/indexing overhead.
-Backups are automatic; rollback is a single copy.
+Antigravity feels slow because the agent panel constantly does small background tasks — it redraws and measures parts of the UI many times per second, which eats CPU even when you're not interacting with it.
+Also, every open project can launch a language server that uses CPU in the background, so multiple projects multiply the load.
+This patch reduces that constant background work so the app becomes responsive again; backups are automatic and rollback is a single copy.

 ## What this does (plain English)
 - Slows the agent UI so it stops hammering the CPU: